POLYSTYRENE EPS GRAFIT 10mm

 How EPS Grafit 10 mm Fits Into a Full EWI System

 Within the layered build-up, the 10 mm board installs after the main-wall boards are bonded and before basecoat goes on.
-Apply adhesive from the EPS adhesives and basecoats range full-bed to the back face — perimeter-and-dab is unsuitable on this thin a profile — then press the strip onto the prepared reveal or junction surface.
-Mechanical fixings are rarely specified for the 10 mm board alone because the surrounding main-wall boards and the window frame mechanically restrain it; where the project specification does require a fixing, a short plug from the fixing accessories range handles the duty.
+Apply adhesive from the EPS adhesives and basecoats range full-bed to the back face — perimeter-and-dab is unsuitable on a profile this thin — then press the strip onto the prepared reveal or junction.
+Mechanical fixings are rarely specified for the 10 mm board alone, because the surrounding main-wall boards and the window frame restrain it; where the specification does require one, a short plug from the fixing accessories range handles the duty.

-Once bonded, the basecoat reinforcement layer wraps continuously from the main wall face around the reveal return with embedded alkali-resistant fibreglass mesh, creating a monolithic crack-resistant surface.
-The full layer-by-layer sequence — from substrate preparation through to the decorative render finish — is covered in the complete EWI system build-up and layers explained guide.
-For the wider fixing pattern that secures the main-wall boards above and below the reveal detail, the insulation board fixing pattern and spacing guide sets the densities most UK installers work to.
+Once bonded, the basecoat reinforcement layer wraps continuously from the main wall face around the reveal return with embedded fibreglass mesh, creating a monolithic crack-resistant surface.
+The full sequence, from substrate preparation through to the decorative finish, is set out in the complete EWI system build-up and layers guide, and the densities most UK installers work to are covered in the insulation board fixing pattern and spacing guide.

-How EPS Grafit 10 mm Compares to Sibling Thicknesses
+How EPS Grafit 10 mm Compares to Sibling EPS Boards

 How EPS Grafit 10 mm Performs in UK Weather — Moisture, Frost, Wind

-The board's W2 water absorption classification and DS(70,-)2 dimensional stability mean it maintains declared performance through UK seasonal cycling, where wind-driven rain and freeze-thaw stress concentrate at reveal and lintel edges.
-The closed-cell graphite EPS matrix absorbs negligible bulk moisture, and the BS100 bending strength absorbs thermal movement between summer surface temperatures and winter night-time lows without cracking at the joint with main-wall boards.
+The board's W2 water absorption classification and DS(70,-)2 dimensional stability mean it holds declared performance through UK seasonal cycling, where wind-driven rain and freeze-thaw stress concentrate at reveal and lintel edges.
+The closed-cell graphite matrix absorbs negligible bulk moisture, and the BS100 bending strength accommodates thermal movement between summer surface temperatures and winter lows without cracking at the joint with main-wall boards.

-One handling note matters specifically on UK sites.
-The steel-grey graphite surface absorbs solar radiation faster than white EPS, so packs left in direct sun on warm spring or summer days can heat up enough to soften the outer bead layer.
-Keep packs under opaque sheeting until needed and fix boards to the wall the same working day they are unwrapped — a small handling discipline that protects the adhesion key and keeps the bond reliable through subsequent freeze-thaw cycling.
+One handling note matters on UK sites.
+The steel-grey graphite surface absorbs solar radiation faster than white EPS, so packs left in direct sun on warm days can heat enough to soften the outer bead layer.
+Keep packs under opaque sheeting until needed and fix boards the same working day they are unwrapped, a small discipline that protects the adhesion key through subsequent freeze-thaw cycling.

 Pro Tips From UK Installers Using EPS Grafit 10 mm

 Three habits separate a fast, clean reveal install from one that generates callbacks.
-None of them appear on the technical data sheet, and all of them come from the way experienced UK applicators sequence the work on multi-property programmes.
+None appear on the technical data sheet, and all come from the way experienced UK applicators sequence work on multi-property programmes.

-• Pre-cut a batch of reveal strips at ground level: measure the reveal depth at three points per opening, then cut the full allocation on a jig at scaffold base before lifting boards to the platform.
-On-scaffold productivity rises sharply and waste drops.
+• Pre-cut reveal strips at ground level: measure reveal depth at three points per opening, then cut the full allocation on a jig at scaffold base before lifting boards.
+On-scaffold productivity rises and waste drops.

-• Light rasp before adhesive: a quick mechanical key with an EPS rasp brings the adhesive contact area above the manufacturer's 40 % minimum without chasing it with extra mortar — particularly useful in tight reveal returns where visible adhesive thickness must stay low.
+• Light rasp before adhesive: a quick mechanical key with an EPS rasp lifts adhesive contact above the 40 % minimum without chasing it with extra mortar, useful in tight returns where visible adhesive thickness must stay low.

-• Full-bed adhesive, never perimeter-and-dab: on a 10 mm profile, the perimeter-and-dab pattern leaves voids that compromise long-term adhesion.
-Butter the entire back face for reliable contact across the full board area.
+• Full-bed adhesive, never perimeter-and-dab: on a 10 mm profile the dab pattern leaves voids that weaken long-term adhesion, so butter the entire back face for reliable contact.

-• Carry reveal strips in a tool bucket: avoids handling full-size boards inside scaffold reveals, prevents corner damage, and keeps the cut edges clean for tight basecoat detailing.
+• Carry strips in a tool bucket: avoids handling full-size boards inside scaffold reveals, prevents corner damage, and keeps cut edges clean for tight basecoat detailing.

-• Wrap mesh continuously from wall to reveal: embed the same fibreglass mesh used on the main wall around the reveal return without breaking the lap — this is the detail that prevents micro-cracking at the corner where the two planes meet.
+• Wrap mesh continuously from wall to reveal: embed the same fibreglass mesh around the return without breaking the lap, the detail that prevents micro-cracking where the two planes meet.

 Handling and Storage on Site

-Stack packs flat on a level surface rather than on edge — at 10 mm, the boards are more flexible than thicker siblings and stacking on edge can cause warping over a few days.
-Keep packs under opaque sheeting until the working face is ready, both to prevent UV softening of the graphite surface and to keep boards at ambient temperature for predictable adhesive open-time.
-A sharp Stanley knife and a straight edge produce the cleanest cuts on this thickness; a hot-wire cutter works but tends to over-melt the narrow cross-section if the feed rate slows below a steady pass.
+Stack packs flat on a level surface rather than on edge; at 10 mm the boards flex more than thicker siblings, and edge-stacking can warp them over a few days.
+Keep packs under opaque sheeting until the working face is ready, both to prevent UV softening of the graphite surface and to hold boards at ambient temperature for predictable adhesive open-time.
+A sharp knife and a straight edge give the cleanest cuts at this thickness; a hot-wire cutter works but tends to over-melt the narrow cross-section if the feed rate slows below a steady pass.

 Certifications and Compliance — EN 13163, Euroclass E